Get prepared before Cyclone Vaianu arrives. Visit Auckland Emergency Management for the latest information.

 The plan sets out how the council will make sure that:

-The plan explains how this will be done across Auckland’s large stormwater network.
+The plan explains how we will carry this out across Auckland’s large stormwater network.
 The network covers 80,000 km including:

 Our Healthy Waters and Flood Resilience Department delivers stormwater services in Auckland.